Geography of Tuvalu

 The Western Pacific archipelagic nation of Tuvalu, formerly known as the Ellice Islands, is situated 4000 km northeast of Australia and is approximately halfway between Australia and Hawaii.
-It lies east-northeast of the Santa Cruz Islands (belonging to the Solomons), southeast of Nauru, south of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna and north of Fiji.
+It lies east-northeast of the Santa Cruz Islands (belonging to the Solomons), southeast of the Republic of Naoero (Nauru), south of Kiribati, west of Tokelau, northwest of Samoa and Wallis and Futuna and north of Fiji.
 It is a very small island country of 26.26 km2.
 Due to the spread-out islands it has the 38th largest Exclusive Economic Zone of 749790 km2.
 In size, it is the second-smallest country in Oceania.

 The islands of Tuvalu consists of three reef islands and six atolls, containing approximately 710 km2 of reef platforms.
 The reef islands have a different structure to the atolls, and are described as reef platforms as they are smaller tabular reef platforms that do not have a salt-water lagoon, although they have a completely closed rim of dry land, with the remnants of a lagoon that has no connection to the open sea or that may be drying up.
 For example, Niutao has two lakes, which are brackish to saline, and are the degraded lagoon as the result of coral debris filling the lagoon.

 The soils of Tuvalu's islands are usually shallow, porous, alkaline, and coarse-textured, with carbonate mineralogy and high pH values of up to 8.2 to 8.9.
 The soils are usually deficient in most of the important nutrients needed for plant growth (such as nitrogen, potassium and micronutrients such as iron, manganese, copper and zinc), so garden beds need to be enhanced with mulch and fertiliser to increase their fertility.
 The Tuvalu islands have a total land area of only about 26 km^{2}, less than 10 sqmi.

 The land is very low-lying, with narrow coral atolls.
 The highest elevation is 4.6 m above sea level on Niulakita.
 Over four decades, there had been a net increase in land area of the islets of 73.5 ha (2.9%), although the changes are not uniform, with 74% increasing and 27% decreasing in size.
 The sea level at the Funafuti tide gauge has risen at 3.9 mm per year, which is approximately twice the global average.
 The rising sea levels are identified as creating an increased transfer of wave energy across reef surfaces, which shifts sand, resulting in accretion to island shorelines, although this process does not result in additional habitable land.
 As of March 2018 Enele Sopoaga, the prime minister of Tuvalu, stated that Tuvalu is not expanding and has gained no additional habitable land.

 Tuvalu experiences two distinct seasons, a wet season from November to April and a dry season from May to October.
 Westerly gales and heavy rain are the predominant weather conditions from November to April, the period that is known as Tau-o-lalo, with tropical temperatures moderated by easterly winds from May to October.